jessesadler/instructor-training/episodes/05-practice-teaching.md

 **Distributed trainings:**

 1. Split into groups of three.
-2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of the lesson episode you chose before the start of the training course.
-You will not be live coding.
+2. Individually, spend 5 minutes preparing a 90-second introduction to  either the topic of the lesson episode you chose before the start of the training course or a topic on which you might teach.
+The goal is to introduce the topic, and so you will not be live coding.
-3. Get together with your group and have one person introduce their lesson episode to the group.
+3. Get together with your group and have one person introduce their topic to the group.
   Keep a strict time limit of 90 seconds per person (one person should be responsible for the timekeeping).
 4. After the first person has finished their introduction, share feedback.
 The person who performed